 As part of the physical exam, your GP should check for any tenderness in the foot to help determine the exact location of the pain.
 This will also help to ensure that the pain isn’t the result of a different foot problem.

 They’ll also examine the condition of your foot at rest, standing, and walking to look for signs of plantar fasciitis.
-The purpose of this is to evaluate the strength of your muscles and health of your nerves by checking your reflexes, muscle tone, coordination, balance, and sense of touch and sight.
+The purpose of this is to evaluate the strength of your muscles and health of your nerves by checking your reflexes, muscle tone, coordination, balance, and sense of touch.
 You may be also asked to flex your foot while they push down on the plantar fascia to see if the pain worsens.

-If necessary, your GP may refer you for an x-ray or MRI scan to rule out other causes of your heel pain, such as a bone fracture.
+If necessary, your GP may refer you for an X-ray or MRI scan to rule out other causes of your heel pain, such as a bone fracture.

 Treatment for plantar fasciitis